javapathshala/javapathshala.github.io/pages/Architectures.md

 sidebar: right
 title: "All Architectures Wisdoms!"
 subheadline: ""
-teaser: "Check out all blog posts for <em>Web Services</em>.
+teaser: "Check out all blog posts for <em>Architectures</em>.
 Click on a headline to read the teaser."
 header:
    image_fullwidth: "cam.jpg"
 permalink: "/architectures/"